Mental health treatment for children and young people

 Having an assessment doesn’t automatically lead to treatment.
 For some families, it provides reassurance or guidance about next steps.
 For others, it may help identify whether more structured support could be helpful, or whether another type of service would be more appropriate.
 The purpose is to explore options, not to commit you or your child to a particular pathway.

-When it comes to mental health treatment for children and young people, there are generally three main types of support.
+When it comes to mental health treatment for children and young people, there are four main types of support at Priory.
 These are:

 Each offers a different level of support, depending on how much help a child needs at that point in time.
 There’s no single ‘right’ option, and these approaches can be used at different stages of a child’s care.